MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

-- **flightID**  Unique update ID.
+- **flightID**  The specific ID of the Windows Insider build the device is getting.
-- **interactive**  Indicates the reboot initiation stage of the update process was entered as a result of user action or not.
+- **interactive**  Indicates whether the reboot initiation stage of the update process was entered as a result of user action.
 - **revisionNumber**  Update revision number.
 - **updateId**  Update ID.
 - **updateScenarioType**  The update session type.